 - § 162-175of the bill clarifies that qualify for an associate license, the applicant must meet certain educational and clinical training requirements.
 The bill also prohibits anyone who is unlicensed from using the title (1) “licensed professional counselor associate” or “professional counselor” or any title, words, letters, or abbreviations that may reasonably be confused with licensure or (2) “licensed marital and family therapist associate.”
 Existing law similarly prohibits unlicensed people from using a title that indicates that they are fully licensed LPCs and MFTs.
 The bill allows DPH to take disciplinary actions against associate LPC and MFT licensees under the same grounds for which she may take actions against other LPC and MFT licensees (e.g., fraud or deceit in obtaining the license).

 - §§ 176-182of the bill creates a licensure program for art therapists and generally prohibits unlicensed individuals from using the “art therapist” title.
 To receive a license, an applicant must (1) hold a graduate degree and be credentialed or certified by the Art Therapy Credentials Board or (2) qualify for licensure by endorsement.
 The bill also provides for nonrenewable temporary permits authorizing the holder to work under a licensed person’s supervision.
 This has been a proposed bill for six years and has finally passed also with severe restrictions.

-This bill updates and adds to existing laws with respect to providers and prescribers of opioids.
+- HB 7159 AN ACT ADDRESSING OPIOID USE: This bill updates and adds to existing laws with respect to providers and prescribers of opioids.
 The bill:

 - requires pharmacists to offer consultations to all patients when dispensing a prescription, not just Medicaid patients as under current law, and allows pharmacists to designate a trained pharmacy technician to access the state’s Connecticut Prescription Monitoring and Reporting System (CPMRP);